5 Best Non-Dairy Creamers for Coffee

 Vegans on a budget will appreciate this creamy option from Rio.
 It’s made from a base of coconut oil but has an entirely neutral flavour, making it suitable for all kinds of drinks.
 Unlike other non-dairy creamers on our list, this Rio Vegan Creamer can be diluted to make plant-based milk.
 50g of powder will make 300 ml of vegan-friendly milk that can be used in milkshakes, smoothies or even baking.

 Rio Vegan Creamer is also Kosher and Halal-friendly and comes in 100% recyclable packaging.
 Be aware that it contains glucose derived from wheat flour, so it might not be suitable for all diets.

 Vegans, rejoice!
 And if you’re a gluten-avoiding coffee lover, come join in, too!
 Laird Superfood has got you covered!
 This coconut creamer is suitable for a gluten-free and/or vegan diet.

-It is resplendent with a rich, classic coconut flavor due to its coconut milk powder, organic coconut sugar, and organic extra virgin coconut oil contents.
+It is resplendent with a rich, classic coconut flavour due to its coconut milk powder, organic coconut sugar, and organic extra virgin coconut oil contents.
 Only made from these ingredients, plus Aquamin, you know what you’re getting in this organic dairy-free creamer.
-Laird Superfood is said to yield 227 servings at a recommended ¾ of a tsp per serving, but you will likely find a more tangible 57 servings per serving of 1 tbsp totaling 45 calories.
+Laird Superfood is said to yield 227 servings at a recommended ¾ of a tsp per serving, but you will likely find a more tangible 57 servings per serving of 1 tbsp totalling 45 calories.